mvsg2/Data-Analysis-and-Visualization/README.md

 # Data-Analysis-and-Visualization
-I wanna place here all the data analytical codes, those from statistical analyses.
+I wanna place here all the data analytical codes, programs that I (with some help) come up with in the field of statistics and data analysis.